OpenCyphal-Garage/gui_tool/README.md

 ## Installing on Windows

+In order to install this application,
+**download and install the latest `.msi` package from here: <https://files.zubax.com/products/org.uavcan.gui_tool/>**.

+### Building the MSI package

 These instructions are for developers only.
-End users should use pre-built MSI packages.
+End users should use pre-built MSI packages (see the link above).

 First, install [WinPython 3.4 or newer, pre-packaged with PyQt5](http://winpython.github.io/).
 Make sure that `python` can be invoked from the terminal; if it can't, check your `PATH`.